Economy of Thrissur: Retailing

+Information technology

+Infopark, Thrissur, located in Koratty near National Highway 544 (India), was established in 2009.
+The campus comprises nine villas, which are non-SEZ buildings, and one IT complex within the Special Economic Zone (SEZ), named ‘Indeevaram’.
+It offers a mix of plug-and-play and bare-shell office spaces.
+The campus is currently home to 58 companies, employing over 2,900 professionals.

+The first multi-storeyed IT building on the campus is called ‘Indeevaram’, which translates to ‘Blue Lotus’.
+Situated on six acres within the SEZ area, the building has a total built-up area of 3.3 lakh square feet.
+It comprises a basement, six floors, and a terrace floor designated for food courts and other amenities.

 Tile industry

-One of the significant industries of the area, the tile industry of Thrissur employs numerous labors from the state and outside.
+One of the significant industries of the area, the tile industry of Thrissur, employs numerous labourers from the state and outside.
 The Thrissur tile industry is more than a hundred years old.
-Over the years the tile industry in Thrissur has witnessed many rise and fall but it has managed to withstand the bad times.
-Today, Thrissur can boast of 160 tile factories making it one of the biggest hubs of southern India.
+Over the years, the tile industry in Thrissur has witnessed many rises and falls, but it has managed to withstand the bad times.
+Today, Thrissur can boast of 160 tile factories, making it one of the biggest hubs of southern India.
 The tile industry of Thrissur is aided by the presence of clay suitable for making tiles.
-The main centers of Tile Industry in Thrissur are in Karuvannur, Pudukad, Ollur and Amballur.
+The main centers of the tile industry in Thrissur are in Karuvannoor, Puthukkad, Ollur and Amballur.
 The tile industry has acquired Italian technology to improve the quality and production of tiles.
 The tile industry provides many jobs to the local people of the city.

 Banking and Finance

 The main strength of Thrissur's economy is its financial capabilities.
-The banking system in Thrissur have been accredited for the effective disbursement of credit to the various sectors of the Kerala society.
-It had played a big role in Kerala's economy from the earlier part of 1800s.
+The banking system in Thrissur has been accredited for the effective disbursement of credit to the various sectors of Kerala society.
+It had played a big role in Kerala's economy from the early part of the 1800s.
 It was started by Christian traders in the form of Chit fund.
 Gradually, Chit fund contributed much to the development of the banking industry in Thrissur.

+In the early 20th century, Thrissur emerged as a prominent banking hub, with numerous banks established by various communities.
+Notably, the Malayali Bank, founded in 1919 by the Namboodiris, and the CSB Bank, established in 1921 by C.R.
+Iyyunni, a lawyer and social activist, are among the earliest.
+Other community-driven banks included the Chaldean Syrian Bank and the Dhanlaxmi Bank, founded in 1927 by Tamil Brahmins.
+Unlike these, the South Indian Bank, established in 1929 by 42 businessmen, was unique in its secular approach.

+The proliferation of banks in Thrissur was influenced by strategic decisions made by Sakthan Thampuran, the Kingdom of Cochin from 1751 to 1805.
+He shifted the capital from Mattancherry to Thrissur to avoid colonial conflicts and to leverage its central location for better governance.